-Credit for an Amazon Prime Student subscription.
+- Credit for an Amazon Prime Student subscription.

-> When you use your Deserve® Edu Card for an Amazon Prime Student subscription, Deserve reimburses you.
+When you use your Deserve® Edu Card for an Amazon Prime Student subscription, Deserve reimburses you.
 The lifetime maximum reimbursement is $59.
 This is a valuable perk that sets the Deserve® Edu Card apart from the competition.
-However, treat it like a signup bonus, as you won’t receive this Amazon Prime Student credit once you hit the cap.
+But treat it like a signup bonus, as you won’t receive this Amazon Prime Student credit once you hit the cap.

-> How much cashback rewards can I earn with the Deserve® Edu Card?
+How much cashback rewards can I earn with the Deserve® Edu Card?

-> Suppose you spend $1,000 per month, you’d earn $120 in cash back every year.
+If you spent $1,000 per month, you’d earn $120 in cash back every year.
 Also, if you pay for an Amazon Prime Student subscription, Deserve will reimburse you up to $59 — the annual cost for the subscription.
 This will make your rewards for the first year $179.

-> You’ll also like …
+You’ll also like …